-In 1987, with the help of federal funding from Senator Robert Dole and the efforts of the late Mayor Jack Reardon, KVC’s Psychiatric Hospital, sitting on a 75-acre campus in Kansas City, Kansas, was dedicated.
-Since then, the hospital has provided a professional and effective, family-friendly treatment environment.
+In 1987, with the help of federal funding from Senator Robert Dole and the efforts of the late Mayor Jack Reardon, KVC’s children’s mental health hospital, sitting on a 75-acre campus in Kansas City, Kansas, was dedicated.
+Since then, the hospital has expanded to also include residential services and these programs provide a professional and effective, family-friendly treatment environment.
 KVC adopted a philosophy of “no reject-no eject” admissions, representing the intent not to turn a child or family away.

-In the early 2000’s, Kaw Valley Center started expanding beyond the state of Kansas.
-Currently we serve children and families in Nebraska, West Virginia, Kentucky, and Kansas, as well as Washington, D.C.
+In the early 2000s, Kaw Valley Center started expanding beyond the state of Kansas.
+Currently we serve children and families in Nebraska, Missouri West Virginia, Kentucky, and Kansas.
 In 2003, Kaw Valley Center became KVC Behavioral Healthcare to bring our name in line with the scope of our work.
-A few years later, the parent organization KVC Health Systems was created, which has several subsidiaries such as KVC Kansas and KVC Hospitals that provide direct services to children and families.
+A few years later, the parent organization KVC Health Systems was created, which has several subsidiaries such as KVC Kansas and Camber Children’s Mental Health (previously KVC Hospitals) that provide direct services to children and families.

-KVC opened Wheatland Psychiatric Hospital in 2010 in Hays, Kansas to provide acute inpatient services to children and adolescents in central and western Kansas.
+KVC opened Camber Hays (previously known as KVC Hospitals Hays or KVC Wheatland Hospital) for children’s psychiatric treatment in 2010 in Hays, Kansas to provide acute inpatient services to children and adolescents in central and western Kansas.

 KVC’s rich history has enabled us to grow and represent one of the strongest child welfare/behavioral healthcare continuums of care in the nation.
 This allows KVC to meet the needs of any child and family requiring behavioral health treatment, no matter how significant.
-Since 2005, KVC Kansas has successfully matched over 2,000 children with adoptive families and have reintegrated over 4,000 children back into their homes.
+Since 2005, KVC Kansas has safely reintegrated thousands of children back into their homes and successfully matched thousands more children with adoptive families.